Friday, September 12, 2025

 Annie Headed Up Steep Stóra-Dímon Camera Greatly Flattens the Perspective

-On the map, the river directly east of the base of the mountain, the Markarfljót looks massive and wide.
-From the top, it appears as endless shallow braids in a massive black sand outwash plain, the Markarfljótsaurar.
+On the map, the river directly east of the base of the mountain, the Markarfljót, looks massive and wide, a big swath of blue.
+In real life from the top of Stóra-Dímon, it appears not as a wide body of water, but as endless shallow braids meandering through a massive black sand outwash plain, the Markarfljótsaurar.
 Clearly water has flowed through the entire outwash plain from jökulhlaup floods.
 These floods result from geothermal heating or at times from an eruption under one of the glaciers that feeds the river.
+I do not think I can fathom this quantity of raging water.

 Braided Markarfljót, Tindfjallajökull in the Distance